History of the floppy disk: 3½-inch microfloppy

-In 1981, Sony introduced their 3 1/2-inch floppy disk cartridge (90.0 mm × 94.0 mm) having a single sided unformatted capacity of 218.8 KB and a formatted capacity of 161.2 KB.
+In 1981, Sony introduced their "3½-inch" floppy disk cartridge (90.0 mm × 94.0 mm) having a single sided unformatted capacity of 218.8 kB and a formatted capacity of 161.2 kB.
 A double sided version was available in 1982.
-This initial Sony design was similar to other less-than-5 1/4-inch designs but somewhat simpler in construction.
-Sony's SMC-70 of 1982 is often cited as the first computer to use this format and hence a 3 1/3-inch floppy disk, but technically the more obscure Jonos Courier portable computer was first to ship Sony's new technology.
-Besides adoption by Hewlett-Packard's HP-150 of 1983 and Sony's MSX computers that year, this initial design of a 3 1/3-inch format suffered from a similar fate as the other new formats; the 5 1/4-inch format simply had too much market share.
+This initial Sony design was similar to other less-than-5¼-inch designs but somewhat simpler in construction.
+Sony's SMC-70 of 1982 is often cited as the first computer to use this format and hence a 3.33 in floppy disk, but the drive first shipped in the Sony OA-S3300 word processor announced in 1980 and released in 1981, with the more obscure Jonos Courier being first portable computer to ship Sony's new technology.
+Besides adoption by Hewlett-Packard's HP-150 of 1983 and Sony's MSX computers that year, this initial design of a 3.33-inch format might have suffered from a similar fate as the other new formats; the 5¼-inch format simply had too much market share.

 However, in May 1982 the Microfloppy Industry Committee (MIC) was formed, eventually growing to a consortium of 23 system, drive and media manufacturers.
-In January 1983 they agreed with Sony on a 3 1/2-inch drive and media specification based upon the original Sony design, but with the same speed and interface as then-standard 5 1/4-inch drives.
+In January 1983 they agreed with Sony on a 3½-inch drive and media specification based upon the original Sony design, but with the same speed and interface as then-standard 5¼-inch drives.

 Adoption

-The first single-sided 3 1/2-inch drives compatible with the MIC committee's new media specification shipped in early 1983, followed immediately in 1984 by double-sided compatible versions.
+The first single-sided 3½-inch drives compatible with the MIC committee's new media specification shipped in early 1983, followed immediately in 1984 by double-sided compatible versions.
 In 1984, Apple Computer selected the format for their new Macintosh computers.
 Then, in 1985, Atari adopted it for their new ST line, and Commodore for their new Amiga and, two years later, their existing 8-bit line of computers.

-In 1986, DOS added 3 1/2"-support, and IBM released their first computer with 3 1/2-inch floppy drives, the IBM PC Convertible.
-By 1988, the 3 1/2-inch was outselling the 5 1/4-inch.
+In 1986, DOS added 3½-inch support, and IBM released their first computer with 3½-inch floppy drives, the IBM PC Convertible.
+By 1988, the 3½-inch was outselling the 5¼-inch.

 Nomenclature

-In South Africa, the 3 1/2-inch format was generally called a stiffy disk, to better distinguish it from the outwardly flexible 5 1/4-inch format.
-(Both formats contain a flexible medium —the literal floppy disk— but while the 5 1/4-inch format's carrier envelope is also somewhat flexible if not floppy, the 3 1/2-inch format's hard plastic carrier envelope is significantly more rigid.)
+In South Africa, the 3½-inch format was generally called a stiffy disk, to better distinguish it from the outwardly flexible 5¼-inch format.
+(Both formats contain a flexible medium —the literal floppy disk— but while the 5¼-inch format's carrier envelope is also somewhat flexible if not floppy, the 3½-inch format's hard plastic carrier envelope is significantly more rigid.)

 The term "3 1/2-inch" or "3.5-inch" disk is and was rounded from the 90 mm actual dimension of one side of the rectangular cartridge.
 The actual disk diameter is 85.8 mm.